pmensik/exchange-api/README.md

-# ipex
+# IPEX
-Library for IPEX call centrum
+Library for communication with IPEX call centrum